 - begin to develop practical strategies to invite Millennials into congregational fellowship.

 Also known as “Science Mike,” Mike McHargue is a Christian turned atheist turned follower of Jesus.
 He is interested in the intersection of science and faith and presents a weekly podcast and blog on these subjects.
 McHargue has written for RELEVANT, sojo.net, and is a frequently called on voice for science in the world of faith.
 He co-founded The Liturgists with Michael Gungor, and co-hosts The Liturgists Podcast.
-The Liturgists create sacred art and community for the spiritual homeless and frustrated.
+The Liturgists create sacred art and community for the spiritually homeless and frustrated.

 This workshop is 9 a.m.-4 p.m.
 (Eastern time) on Wednesday, September 27 in Indianapolis and Thursday, September 28, 2017 in Fort Wayne.
 The cost is $30 per person.
 When congregational teams of three or more register together, the cost is discounted to $25 per person.
 This fee includes continental breakfast, lunch and workshop materials.
 Workshops limited to Indiana congregations.